Jcamilorada/Unit_Testing/src/com/cafeto/junit/README.md

 }
 ```

-To revise your answer check out the junit.example.annotation package under test followed by java directories and execute JUnitAnnotationExample.
+To revise your answer check out the com.cafeto.junit.example.annotation package under test followed by src directories and execute JUnitAnnotationExample.
 ###Assertion

 Let us develop this idea by answering some of the simplest questions of the analyst group.
 Like the following ones: